After ‘almost everything went wrong’ early, Miami Hurricanes drop marquee opener to LSU

 By then, the UM fans, numbering probably close to 25,000 of the 68,841 in attendance, were silent.

+“I felt like we didn’t respond very well at first,’’ said Rosier, who was sacked four times.
+“And by the third, fourth quarter, it was just too late to respond.
+That’s something we have got to get better at.
+We have a long season ahead of us.
+We have a lot of great opponents.
+We still have a chance to win the ACC Coastal and ACC championship game.
+That’s our goal right now.
+This whole game was a huge learning experience for us.”

-At halftime, with the Hurricanes 0 of 6 on attempted third-down conversions, ESPN’s Holly Rowe asked UM coach Mark Richt how he planned to fix third-down struggles.
+At halftime, with the Hurricanes 0 of 6 on attempted third-down conversions, ESPN’s Holly Rowe asked Richt how he planned to fix third-down struggles.

 “Well, shorter third downs would be helpful,’’ Richt said.
 “We had a lot of self-inflicted wounds.
 You have second-and-one and then you have a holding penalty.
 Just a lot of those little things like jumping offsides.
 Just about everything that could have gone wrong, almost everything went wrong.
 We’ve just got to sustain the drives.”